Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 But what's important to understand is that Fastly's infrastructure means that `vcl_recv`, `vcl_hash` and `vcl_deliver` are all executed on an edge node (the node nearest the client).
 Whereas the other states are executed on a "cluster" node (or cache node).

-We can see in [Fastly's documentation](https://docs.fastly.com/guides/performance-tuning/request-collapsing), certain VCL subroutines run on the edge and some on the shield (i.e. what we're calling "cluster"):
+We can see in [Fastly's documentation](https://docs.fastly.com/guides/performance-tuning/request-collapsing), certain VCL subroutines run on the 'edge' node and some on the 'cluster' node (or _fetching_ node):

 - Edge:
   - `vcl_recv`, `vcl_hash` †, `vcl_deliver`, `vcl_log`, `vcl_error`
-- Shield (cluster):
+- Cluster (fetching):
   - `vcl_miss`, `vcl_hit`, `vcl_pass`, `vcl_fetch`, `vcl_error`

-> † not documented, but Fastly support suggested it would execute at the edge.
+> † not documented, but Fastly support say that `vcl_hash` executes at the edge.

 ### Terminology

 Fastly _internally_ uses a different naming for these 'caching nodes'.

-What I call an 'edge node' is a 'cluster edge node', and what I call a 'cluster node' (what does the fetching of content) they call a 'cluster shield node'.
+What I call an 'edge node' is a 'cluster edge' node, and what I call a 'cluster node' (or 'fetching' node, the node that effectively does the fetching of content) they call a 'cluster shield' node.

-You can see how with the concepts of _clustering_ and _shielding_ there is an overlap in terminology that can cause great confusion!
+We've not covered 'shielding' yet, but the concept of shielding is not the same thing as what they refer to as a 'shield' node!
+So you can see how there is an overlap in terminology that can cause great confusion!

+That said it's _more_ confusing NOT to use their terminology (especially when talking with their engineering support teams) so I would recommend learning these nuances and becoming familiar with them rather than trying to fight against it.

 ### Clustering